 The animal care sector is developing rapidly from a low-grade, largely manual sector into a service industry meeting the broad demands of the animal-owning and interested public.
 In 2019 the animal care sector is worth approximately £1 billion to the UK economy.
 This sector has 20,000 businesses, 78,000 employees and many volunteers.
 There are many different career paths and opportunities for those wishing to work in animal care.
 The animals involved can be small or large, domesticated or exotic, and the work can be in sub-sector areas such as animal welfare, business, science and wildlife conservation.

-In order to make Animal Care memorable, students are invited to attend visits to local attractions, such as Exmoor zoo.
-Other students are able to undertake work experience within other attractions, such as Combe Martin Dinosaur park, where a whole host of animals are looked after.
-Visiting zoo keepers also bring other exotic animals for the group to study.
-We also have our own small animals room so that students can actively learn how to handle and care for animals.
+In order to make Animal Care memorable, students are invited to attend visits to local attractions, such as Exmoor Zoo.
+Other students are able to undertake work experience within other attractions, such as Combe Martin Dinosaur Park, where a whole host of animals are looked after.
+Visiting zoo keepers bring other exotic animals for the group to study and we also have our own small animals room so that students can actively learn how to handle and care for animals.

 We use pupil passports and IEP documents to ensure our pupils individuals needs are known about and correct strategies & resources are used.